I want to know with whom Jamie Gurellic has pictures of with a goat.

 Of 20 trips listed on his annual disclosure forms, he reported seven.

-This is Rostinkowski territory.
+This is Rostenkowski territory.

-This is the it's a competition out there between the best palin derangement syndrome.
+This is the, it's a competition out there between the best Palin derangement syndrome.

-Uh it's either Daily Cause or Huffington Post.
+It's either Daily Cause or Huffington Post.

-Quote, the contempt John McCain has shown for the people of this country by plucking the wildly unqualified Sarah Palin to sit a cancer-prone heartbeat from the presidency leaves only one conclusion, John McCain hates America.
+Paul Slansky on the HuffPost today, Huffing and Puffington Post, I should say, quote, the contempt John McCain has shown for the people of this country by plucking the wildly unqualified Sarah Palin to sit a cancer-prone heartbeat from the presidency leaves only one conclusion.

 If John McCain dies in office, he should be posthumously tried for treason.